mattlovaglio/mattlovaglio.github.io/_posts/2015-03-27-Making-Embedded-Content-Responsive-In-Jekyll-Posts.md

 <div class="message">Some people will be ok with this method, and some people won't.
 If you have a more appropriate technique, share it in the comments or send me a msg.
 Keep in mind, if you're going to be using GitHub Pages & Jekyll, you are not allowed to use plugins.</div>

-If you embed a YouTube video in a Jekyll post, as per the official YouTube or Google Maps instructions, you might notice that on an iPhone (or any mobile device) your embedded content spills out of current viewport.
+If you embed a YouTube video in a Jekyll post, as per the official YouTube instructions, you might notice that on an iPhone (or any mobile device) your embedded content spills out of current viewport.
 Not desirable.
 So as you can deduce, this method is not responsive friendly.

 **The default YouTube embed instructions might look something like this:**